Three Grammar Rules You Can

 The rule even got screen time in the movie Finding Forrester, when Sean Connery and Rob Brown have an entire conversation about it (and deliberately start their sentences with the offending words in order to make their points).

-Regardless of how it began, you don’t have to stick with it.
+Regardless of how it began, you don’t have to stick with it in order to have good writing skills.
 It’s perfectly all right to start your sentences with “and” or “but.”
-It’s a great way to grab attention and emphasize a point.
-But, as in all things, take it in moderation.
+It’s one of the best attention-grabbing techniques.

 3. Splitting infinitives